-Profit rates on national savings schemes slashed
+Profit rates on National Savings Schemes slashed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government on Tuesday slashed profit rates on the national saving schemes sizably and which would be effective from November 1, 2019.
+ISLAMABAD: The government on Tuesday slashed profit rates on the National Savings Schemes sizably and which would be effective from November 1, 2019.

 Profit rates on the Defence Saving Certificate has been cut by 2.33 percentage points to 10.68 percent.
 On Pension Behbood the rate has been cut by 2.28 percentage points to 12.48 percent.
 On Regular Income Certificate the cut was made of 2.04 percentage points to 10.92 percent.
 Profit rate on Special Saving Certificate cut by 1.77 percentage points to 11.13 percent and on saving accounts the rate has been slashed by 2.05 percentage points to 8.20 percent.